-As such, the Hazard analysis and critical control points (HACCP) approach is widely accepted by many industries as the best way to protect products from either biological, chemical or other physical risks.
-While HACCP is mostly focussed around the production processes, its principles can also be applied in the packaging and transporting phases where quality must be assured.
+As such, the Hazard analysis and critical control points (HACCP) approach is widely accepted by many industries.
+Ias the best way to protect products from either biological, chemical or other physical risks.
+While HACCP is mostly focused on the production processes, its principles can also be applied in the packaging and transporting phases where quality must be assured.

 - Analyse hazards

 It is firstly important to know what the possible hazards are which can pose a food safety risk.
 Whether this is chemical, biological or physical, businesses will need to understand how common it is and what the consequences are.

 In this second step, enterprises must set a critical control point where something can be done to prevent or limit the impact of these hazards.